Moduli of Nodal Sextic Curves via Periods of K3 Surfaces: Moduli of Nodal Sextic Curves

-In the remaining of this section, we give a criterion to determine whether $\overline{\F}$ is identified with the Baily-Borel compactification $\overline{\Gamma\bs\DD}^{bb}$.
-When $\calH_*$ is empty, the Looijenga compactification $\overline{\Gamma\bs\DD}^{\calH_*}$ is actually the Baily-Borel compactification $\overline{\Gamma\bs\DD}^{bb}$ of $\Gamma\bs\DD$. \begin{prop} Let $T$ be given a singular type.
-The hyperplane arrangement $\calH_*$ is empty if and only if $\Sigma_T$ does not contain cube of a quadric polynomial. \end{prop} \begin{proof} This is direct from remark \ref{remark: describtion of looi compactification} and diagram \eqref{diagram: normalization}. \end{proof}
+When $\calH_*$ is empty, the Looijenga compactification $\overline{\Gamma\bs\DD}^{\calH_*}$ is actually the Baily-Borel compactification $\overline{\Gamma\bs\DD}^{bb}$ of $\Gamma\bs\DD$.
+In the remaining of this section, we give a criterion to determine whether $\overline{\F}$ is identified with the Baily-Borel compactification $\overline{\Gamma\bs\DD}^{bb}$. \begin{prop} Let $T$ be a singular type.
+The hyperplane arrangement $\calH_*$ is empty if and only if $\Sigma_T$ does not contain any cube of quadric polynomial. \end{prop} \begin{proof} This is straightforward from remark \ref{remark: description of looi compactification} and diagram \eqref{diagram: normalization}. \end{proof}